lahlimy/ShopPeak-BACKEND/README.md

-# marketplace-backend
+# ShopPeak-backend

-A Backend marketplace for selling used stuff with React and React Native.
+ShopPeak Backend is a marketplace designed for selling used items, developed using Nodejs & Expressjs.

 - Branches are in the order they were coded.

 ## Packages

-This project is made up of 3 packages that share code using npm Workspaces.
+This project is made up of 5 packages that share code using npm Workspaces.

 - web (Nodejs)
 - app (nodejs)